TREASURIES-U.S. yields climb as hawkish Fed concerns outweigh weaker economic data

 NEW YORK, Oct 24 (Reuters) - U.S. Treasury yields climbed on Monday as investors remained concerned the Federal Reserve would maintain its ultra hawkish stance on fighting inflation despite economic data pointing to a slowdown in U.S. business activity in October.

+The Fed is widely expected to increase rates by 75 basis points next week, but investors will be watching closely at any indication from policymakers of a less aggressive approach regarding future rate hikes.

+"Their language on this issue will be very important with any softening in their tone likely boosting stocks and bonds and hurting the dollar or more hawkish language having the opposite effects," David Kelly, chief global strategist at JPMorgan Asset Management, said in a note on Monday.

-Some signs that the U.S. central bank has been shifting to a debate over how much higher it can safely push borrowing costs gave some support to Treasuries late last week.
-San Francisco Fed President Mary Daly said on Friday it was time to start talking about "stepping down" from rate hikes.
+The central bank has been shifting to a debate over how much higher it can safely push borrowing costs, with San Francisco Fed President Mary Daly saying on Friday it was time to start talking about "stepping down" from rate hikes.

-The Fed is widely expected to increase rates by 75 basis points next week but investors will be watching closely at any indication from policymakers of a softening approach regarding future rate hikes.

 Still, Treasuries - where yields move inversely to prices - dropped on Monday, reversing earlier gains, as investors were sceptical about a significant change in the Fed's stance.